 The first step in preparing the surface is to clean the surfaces thoroughly.
 Any dirt, dust, or mold on the surface can prevent the primer from adhering properly.
 To clean the desk and cabinet, follow these steps:

-• Use a mild detergent and warm water to clean the surface thoroughly.
+- Use a mild detergent and warm water to clean the surface thoroughly.
 I used a soapy water solution for the desk.
-To clean the medicine cabinet, because mold was involved, I used a bleach solution after I washed it with the soapy water solutuon.
+To clean the medicine cabinet, because mold was involved, I used a bleach solution after I washed it with the soapy water solution.
 See more about how to clean mold off furniture with this post.

 Removing the bottom part of the medicine cabinet

-I used a skill saw and a reciprocating saw to remove the three bottom cubes.
+A skill saw and a reciprocating saw is the best thing needed to remove the three bottom cubes.

 Then I sanded the bottom of the cabinet with an electric sander.